pebakery/pebakery-docs/CodingGuide/Migrating.md

 ## Caching

-In order to reduce build and load times PEBakery reads scripts into memory and caches them in a sql-lite database.
-This dramatically speeds up PEBakery but does require you to refresh the script each time changes are made to the physical script file in order to read the file into memory again.
-A running script cannot refresh itself so this also means that new values set by `IniRead`/`IniWrite` commands will not updated in memory until the script or project is manually refreshed.
+In order to reduce build and load times PEBakery reads all scripts into memory and caches them in a sql-lite database.
+This dramatically speeds up PEBakery but does require that you refresh the script each time changes are made to the physical script file.
+A running script cannot refresh itself, so this also means that new values set by commands such as `IniRead`/`IniWrite` will not update the script already in memory until the script or project is manually refreshed.
 Enhancements to PEBakery's interface handling including the implementation of the `ReadInterface` and `WriteInterface` commands make using `Ini` commands to set script interface values completely unnecessary.

 ## Depreciated Commands